Nutcracker2012/Personal_Blog_Project/README.md

 # Personal Blog Project
-This project is the first project for udacity front-end nano degree course.
+This project is my first project for udacity front-end nano degree course.

+## Project Requirement
-This project requires you to utilize your HTML and CSS skills to build out a responsive personal blog website, including custom images, layout, and styling.
-Along with webpage design considerations, you'll work to appropriately structure your files, as well as use proper CSS and HTML formatting & style.
+* This project requires meto utilize my HTML and CSS skills to build out a responsive personal blog website, including custom images, layout, and styling.
+Along with webpage design considerations, I worked to appropriately structure my files, as well as use proper CSS and HTML formatting & style.

+### Structure
+* There should be at least 3 imported files in the main CSS file, but the student is welcome to break it down even further if that makes it easier for them.
+* Files are organized with a directory structure that separates files based on page and functionality.
+### Design
+* Start design from scratch to apply Custom images, layout, and styling.
+* There is an intentional user flow on each page with appropriate links as needed.
+### Layout
+* Uses CSS Grid/Flexbos at least twice throughout the project to create the layout for pages
+### Responsiveness
+* Pages are mobile-friendly and display correctly on all display sizes (mobile, tablet, desktop).
+### other quality considerations

 ## Table of Contents